-Best for Beginners: Kyocera Advanced Ceramic Adjustable Vegetable Slicer Set
+Kyocera Advanced Ceramic Adjustable Vegetable Slicer Set

 What We Don't Love: Small handguard caused veggies to fall apart when sliced

 It can definitely be scary the first time you use a mandoline slicer.
 For the uninitiated, many mandolines are just an extremely sharp blade housed in plastic, and you can easily cut your hand without a handguard.
 While Kyocera’s mandoline offers a slicing guard, it’s unfortunately too small for the job.
 When testing it on a radish, the slices came out messy and uneven.
 To get the thin, even slices that a mandoline promises, I had to ditch the handguard.
 I’m not a novice, and I almost got cut when using this one.
 Still, I’d recommend it as a starter mandoline.

-Kyocera is a savior when it comes to learning how to use a mandoline.
-This mandoline has some helpful safety features, like corner notches that secure on top of a bowl, meaning the mandoline is less likely to slip while you’re using it, and an easy-to-use, if small, handguard.
+First, Kyocera's mandoline was the most comfortable to hold.
+It also has some helpful safety features, like corner notches that secure on top of a bowl, meaning the mandoline is less likely to slip while you’re using it, and an easy-to-use, if small, handguard.
 The ceramic blade is made in Japan from Kyocera's proprietary zirconia material that stays super sharp for longer than steel blades and is resistant to acids.

 Dimensions: 11 x 4 inches | Weight: 3.8 ounces

-Best for Kids: Joie Mini Mandoline Slicer
+Joie Mini Mandoline Slicer

-What We Don't Like: Only one setting
+What We Don't Love: Only one setting

-Tiny top chefs who are just doffing their toques should consider the Joie Mini Mandoline Slicer.
+Tiny top chefs who are just donning their toques should consider the Joie Mini Mandoline Slicer.
 For smaller hands, a smaller tool is a wise choice.
 This lightweight, mini mandoline has a holding handle for the veggies, so your child’s hand will never actually come close to the blade.

 Made of aluminum and super compact at only 2.5 inches wide, the Joie Mini Mandoline really works, but be aware that larger veggies like huge cucumbers and daikon radishes won’t work on this little version.
 The slices come out paper-thin, but there's only one thickness setting.
-In a pinch or on a camping trip (trust us, a mini mandoline is easier than packing a cutting board), an adult can use it too.
+In a pinch or on a camping trip (trust us, a mini mandoline is easier than packing a cutting board), an adult can use it, too.

 Dimensions (LxWxH): 8.5 x 2.5 x 2 inches | Weight: 3 ounces